mvysny/failover-vaadin/README.md

 # vaadin-failover

-A proof-of-concept of a browser-side load-balancer.
-Currently, when the connection to the server is lost, the browser just redirects to http://vaadin.com .
-In the future, there could be a list of URLs of back-up/spare/other nodes to reconnect to.
+A proof-of-concept of a browser-side fail-over.
+If the connection to the primary server is lost, the browser will automatically redirect itself to a fallback/spare server of your choosing.

 Advantages:

 * No single point of failure
-* Incredibly easy setup
+* Incredibly easy setup - just add Maven dependency on this add-on and recompile your widgetset.
 * No server-side clustering needed
 * Servers are totally independent one from another, and may even use a mixture of server kinds, different versions of application, ...